We support various international rules related to human rights and respect for basic human rights.

 The Glory Group stipulates rules on respect for human rights, such as the prohibition of child labor and forced labor, the payment of appropriate wages, and restrictions on working hours in the Glory Supplier Code of Conduct, which was formulated in March 2014 and revised in April 2018 to ensure respect for human rights throughout the supply chain and promote initiatives for compliance with business partners.

 The Glory group cooperates with its suppliers to promotes sustainable procurement.
 In addition to thorough compliance with the Glory Supplier Code of Conduct and the Green Procurement Standard, we ask our suppliers to conclude a purchasing memorandum, which requires annual submission of the “self-inspection checklist”.
 The checklist confirms suppliers’ efforts in the areas of human rights, work environment, fair trading etc. and encourages consistent improvement in their sustainability initiatives.

 In addition, Glory Global Solutions (International) Ltd. discloses a statement on initiatives with business partners to prevent forced labor, human trafficking, and other prohibited actions, as resolved by the Board of Directors and in compliance with the UK government’s Modern Slavery Act 2015.

 In fiscal 2022, no cases of child labor or forced labor were identified.

 Glory is striving to raise employee awareness of human rights, such as the prohibition of discrimination and prevention of harassment.

-In fiscal 2021, we focused on training to eradicate harassment for newly appointed managers and through an e-learning program for all domestic Group employees.
+In fiscal 2022, we focused on training to eradicate harassment for newly appointed managers and through an e-learning program for all domestic Group employees (99.5% attendance).